Robert-96/profile-readme/docs/source/index.rst

 ``profile-readme`` is a CLI tool for generating a GitHub profile README.

-It uses `Jinja2`_ as a template engine and it provides data from the GitHub API to your template.
+It lets you use all features provide by `Jinja2`_ to help you customizes your GitHub profile README and it provides data from the GitHub API to your template.

 User Guides